Slovakia, Hungary won't back EU sanctions on Russian energy

 The LNG terminal is designed to process some 6 billion cubic meters of gas annually, boosting non-Russian supply that reached region in 2020 with the new Trans Adriatic Pipeline running from Azerbaijan to Italy.

-A new interconnector pipeline, fully connecting the gas networks of Greece and Bulgaria is due to launch next month. ___ Spike reported from Budapest, Hungary, and Janicek from Prague.
+A new interconnector pipeline, fully connecting the gas networks of Greece and Bulgaria is due to launch next month. ___ Janicek reported from Prague and Gatopoulos from Athens, Greece.
 AP reporter Lorne Cook in Brussels contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.